Pravastatin: Drug interactions

-Pravastatin is cleared by the kidneys, giving it a distinct advantage over other statins when a potential for drug interactions using the hepatic pathway exists.

 The combination of fenofibrate with pravastatin is approved for use in the European Union.

 Mechanism of action

 Pravastatin acts as a lipoprotein-lowering drug through two pathways.
 In the major pathway, pravastatin inhibits the function of hydroxymethylglutaryl-CoA (HMG-CoA) reductase.
 As a reversible competitive inhibitor, pravastatin sterically hinders the action of HMG-CoA reductase by occupying the active site of the enzyme.
 Taking place primarily in the liver, this enzyme is responsible for the conversion of HMG-CoA to mevalonate in the rate-limiting step of the biosynthetic pathway for cholesterol.
 Pravastatin also inhibits the synthesis of very-low-density lipoproteins, which are the precursor to low-density lipoproteins (LDL).
 These reductions increase the number of cellular LDL receptors, thus LDL uptake increases, removing it from the bloodstream.

-Overall, the result is a reduction in circulating cholesterol and LDL.
-A minor reduction in triglycerides and an increase in high-density lipoproteins (HDL) are common.
+Pharmacokinetics

+Oral bioavailability of pravastatin ranges from 17-34% with peak plasma concentration achieved 1-1.5 hours after administration.
+Absorption of drug is modestly decreased when taken with food however this does not reduce the clinical lipid-lowering effect.

+The 3α-hydroxyisomeric metabolite of pravastatin is also an active HMG-CoA reductase inhibitor with approximately 2.5-10% the potency of the parent compound.
+Pravastatin has a plasma half-life of 1.8 hours whereas this active metabolite has a half-life up to 77 hours.

 History

 Initially known as CS-514, pravastatin is a derivative of ML236B (compactin), which was identified in a fungus called Penicillium citrinum in the 1970s by researchers of the Sankyo Pharma Inc. It is being marketed outside Japan by the pharmaceutical company Bristol-Myers Squibb.
 In 2005, Pravachol was the 22nd-highest selling brand-name drug in the United States, with sales totaling $1.3 billion.

-The Food and Drug Administration (FDA) approved generic pravastatin for use in the United States on 24 April 2006.
-Generic pravastatin sodium tablets were manufactured by Biocon Ltd, India and TEVA Pharmaceuticals in Kfar Sava, Israel.
+The Food and Drug Administration (FDA) approved generic pravastatin for use in the United States in April 2006.
+Generic pravastatin sodium tablets were manufactured by Biocon Ltd, India and Teva Pharmaceuticals in Kfar Sava, Israel.